abdelhaqs/WordPress-B-Darija/readme.md

 #FSK LABS
-This is a view js app
+This is a view js application